matt-andersen/twitter-prize-bot/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-A Twitter bot that finds competitions and satisfies criteria such as retweeting, liking, and following to enter the competition.
+A Twitter bot that uses Tweepy to find competitions and satisfies criteria such as retweeting, liking, and following to enter the competition.

+Click [here](prizes) to view a list of prizes the bot has won so far.

 ## Table of Contents